Vitek-Lab/MSstatsShiny/README.md

-# MSstatsShiny README

 This repository contains the code for the R Shiny app MSstatsShiny, which utilizes MSstats, MSstatsTMT, and MSstatsPTM to analyze proteomics experiments.

 # MSstatsShiny Tutorial

 This tutorial will walk through the steps on MSstatsShiny for performing differential abundance analysis for a dataset from Fragpipe.
 We use a case study of a DIA experiment that was analyzed using the FragPipe computational tool.
-The dataset originates from a clear cell renal cell carcinoma (ccRCC) study described in this paper.
+The dataset originates from a clear cell renal cell carcinoma (ccRCC) study described in this [paper](https://pubmed.ncbi.nlm.nih.gov/31675502/).
 In the original study, researchers from the CPTAC profiled tumor (T) samples, together with normal adjacent tissue (NAT) samples from each cancer patient, indicating a paired design.

 ## Step 1: Installation